 - Green Mountain Grills includes a 2-year warranty.

 Sure, it’s not as big as the Camp Chef, but the Davy Crockett is cheaper, portable, smartphone-connected and just as good as smoking meat.
-If you want a reliable pellet grill well under $500, go straight for this one.
+If you want a reliable pellet smoker well under $500, go for this one.